New Date: 9/10 April in Johannesburg

 The management of and interaction with stakeholders therefore needs careful attention if an organization wants to maximize its opportunities and minimize threats in dealing with stakeholders.

-This 2 day training course is the only one of its kind in Southern Africa.
+This 2 day training seminar is the only one of its kind in Southern Africa.
 It bridges the gap between stakeholders and organizations wanting to develop and enhance their reputations.

 Any organization that wants to enhance its reputation amongst its stakeholders will have to address the following strategic questions: